IIIF/api/source/api/content-state/0.2/index.md

 * _load Manifest M, navigate to Canvas C, and zoom in to xywh=X,Y,W,H_
 * _load manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

-A description like this can be expressed in purely IIIF terms, as an annotation that targets the intended part of the resource.
+A description like this can be expressed in purely IIIF terms, as an Annotation that targets the intended part of the resource.
 This _content state_ is distinct from the state of a particular viewer's user interface.
 A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.

 ### 2.1.
 Annotation Model for Content State

-The target of the annotation is the IIIF resource, using exactly the same patterns as any other IIIF-targeting annotation that a IIIF viewer might encounter.
-A content state annotation has the motivation `highlighting`.
+The target of the Annotation is the IIIF resource, using exactly the same patterns as any other IIIF-targeting Annotation that a IIIF viewer might encounter.
+A content state Annotation has the motivation `highlighting`.

 The target could be any resource described by the Presentation API, for example, a: